hypoyao/GYHttpMock/README.md

 # GYHttpMock
-Library for replace part/all HTTP response based Nocilla.
+Library for replace part/all HTTP response based on Nocilla.

 ## Features
 * Support NSURLConnection, NSURLSession.